Homemade Honey Vanilla Frosting

 For reals, I'm moving on now.

-Her wonderful birthday celebration didn't come without some forethought to what baked goody we would enjoy!
-And while I tried to convince Stuart it would be fun to make some red-velvet cupcakes colored with beet puree, he insisted that I make something...less...beet-y.
+Her wonderful birthday celebration didn't come without some forethought on what baked goodie we would enjoy!
+And while I tried to convince Stuart it would be fun to make some red velvet cupcakes colored with beet puree, he insisted that I make something... less... beet-y.
 So instead, I opted for a chocolate zucchini cupcake.
-And while I wish I would have taken the time to soak the flour, I didn't.
-It's a good thing Sally Fallon wasn't invited to this birthday party - she wouldn't have been pleased...
+And while I wish I had taken the time to soak the flour, I didn't.
+It's a good thing Sally Fallon wasn't invited to this birthday party — she wouldn't have been pleased...

 This was the perfect topping to these dark chocolate cupcakes.
 Mmm.